nashville-software-school/bangazon-inc/book-3-web-api/chapters/ASP_NET_WEB_API_INTRO.md

 Create a directory called `js-app` in the root directory of your solution (the directory that contains the `CoffeeShop.sln` file).
 Add the following HTML and JavaScript files to the `js-app` directory.

+> **NOTE:** While it's technically true that Visual Studio will let you edit JavaScript, HTML and CSS, it's not really the best tool for front-end development.
+For front-end work you should switch back to Visual Studio Code.

 > js-app/index.html

 ```html